Skip to content

 0.5 / 1

-The company reported zero fires in its major supplier's operations.
-However, this does not cover all of the company's suppliers.
+0 (0%) - The company has recorded 0 cases of fire in its major supplier's operations.
+However, monitoring information does not cover all suppliers.

 • N